-"Gross Revenues" are defined in the Bond Resolution to mean all income, revenues, receipts and profits derived by the District through the ownership and operation of the Priest Rapids Project, together with the proceeds received by the District directly or indirectly from the sale, lease or other disposition of any of the properties, rights or facilities of the Priest Rapids Project, and together with the investment income earned on money held in any fund or account of the District, including any bond redemption funds and the accounts therein and federal credit payments for interest on bonds, in connection with the ownership and operation of the Priest Rapids Project, exclusive of insurance proceeds and income derived from investments irrevocably pledged to the payment of any specific revenue bonds of the District, such as bonds heretofore or hereafter refunded, or any Bonds defeased pursuant to the Bond Resolution or other bonds defeased, or the payment of which is provided for, under any similar provision of any other bond resolution of the District, and exclusive of investment income earned on money in any arbitrage rebate fund established for any Parity Bonds.
+"Gross Revenue" is defined in the Bond Resolution to mean all income and revenues received by the District from the sale of electric energy through the ownership or operation of the Electric System and all other commodities, services and facilities sold, furnished or supplied by the District through the ownership or operation of the Electric System, together with the proceeds received by the District directly or indirectly from the sale, lease or other disposition of any of the properties, rights or facilities of the Electric System, and together with the investment income earned on money held in any fund or account of the District, including any bond redemption funds and the accounts therein, and federal credit payments for interest on bonds, in connection with the ownership and operation of the Electric System (but exclusive of income derived from investments irrevocably pledged to the payment of any specific revenue bonds of the District, such as bonds that have been or will be refunded, or any Bonds defeased pursuant to this the Bond Resolution or other bonds defeased, or the payment of which is provided for, under any similar provision of any other bond resolution of the District, exclusive of investment income earned on money in any arbitrage rebate account, grants for capital purposes, assessments in any local utility district, any Reciprocal Payments and any ad valorem tax revenues).

-"Operating Expenses" are defined in the Bond Resolution to mean the District's expenses for operation and maintenance of the Priest Rapids Project, and ordinary repairs, renewals of and replacements to the Priest Rapids

-Project, including payments into working capital reserves in the Revenue Fund for items of Operating Expenses the payment of which is not immediately required, and shall include, without limiting the generality of the foregoing, operation and maintenance expenses; rents; administrative and general expenses; engineering expenses; legal and financial advisory expenses; required payments to pension, retirement, health and hospitalization funds; insurance premiums; and any taxes, assessments, payments in lieu of taxes or other lawful governmental charges, all to the extent properly allocable to the Priest Rapids Project; and the fees and expenses of the Registrar.
-Operating Expenses shall not include any costs or expenses for new construction, interest, amortization or any allowance for depreciation.
+"Operating Expenses" are defined in the Bond Resolution to mean the District's expenses for operation and maintenance of the Electric System and shall include ordinary repairs, renewals, replacements and reconstruction of the Electric System, all costs of delivering electric power and energy and payments into reasonable reserves in the Revenue Fund for items of Operating Expenses the payment of which is not immediately required, and shall include, without limiting the generality of the foregoing, costs of purchased power (including costs of power and energy required by any resolution or contract of the District to be taken by the District from the Priest Rapids Project for the account of the Electric System); costs of transmission and distribution operation and maintenance expenses; rents; administrative and general expenses; engineering expenses; legal and financial advisory expenses; required payments in lieu of taxes or other lawful governmental charges, all to the extent properly allocable to the Electric System; and the fees and expenses of the Registrar.
+Operating Expenses do not include any costs or expenses for new construction, interest, amortization, any allowance for depreciation and District Payments.

-"Net Revenue" means, for any period, the excess of Gross Revenues over Operating Expenses for such period, excluding from the computation of Gross Revenues any profit or loss derived from the sale or other disposition, not in the ordinary course of business, of properties, rights or facilities of the Priest Rapids Project, or resulting from the early extinguishment of debt.
+"Net Revenue" means, for any period, the excess of Gross Revenue over Operating Expenses for such period, excluding from the computation of Gross Revenue (a) any profit or loss derived from the sale or other disposition, not in the ordinary course of business, of properties, rights or facilities of the Electric System, or resulting from the early extinguishment of debt and (b) insurance proceeds other than proceeds to replace lost revenue.